 \label{sec:changes_analogy_moisture}

-When adding the second level of analogy of the 2Z-2MI method (Table \ref{table:method_2Z-2MI}), the number of candidate situations did not increase (when using the original parameters), as they were conditioned by the $N_{1}$ previously selected analogues, but their dates had changed.
-In contrast to the AM on the atmospheric circulation only, both a reduction or an increase of the RMSE analogy criterion values were possible with the MTW compared to the static approach.
-The results of the second level of analogy are presented in Fig. \ref{fig:changes_RMSE}, and show no improvement of the RMSE values, whatever the MTW time step.
-Unlike the first level of analogy, the relative changes of the RMSE values were distributed relatively symmetrically around zero.
+When adding the second level of analogy of the 2Z-2MI method (Table \ref{table:method_2Z-2MI}), the number of candidate situations did not increase when using the original parameters because they were conditioned by the $N_{1}$ previously selected analogues; however, their dates changed.
+In contrast to the AM on the atmospheric circulation only, both a reduction and an increase in the RMSE analogy criterion values were possible with the MTW compared with the static approach.
+The results of the second level of analogy, presented in Fig. \ref{fig:changes_RMSE}, showed no improvement in RMSE values regardless of the MTW time step.
+Unlike the first level of analogy, the relative changes in the RMSE values were distributed relatively symmetrically around zero.

-These criterion values were not improved by the MTW because the number of candidates was not higher (still the $N_{1}$ days selected in the first level of analogy).
-The use of an MTW did not increase the sample size in this case, as the second level of analogy only subsamples in the dates provided by the first level.
-However, this result of a globally null improvement of the RMSE values does not mean that the 2Z-2MI method cannot be improved by the MTW.
-It means that after the selection of the analogue dates for the synoptic circulation, the new candidate dates did not provide better analogues in terms of moisture.
-However, the selected dates have changed in the first level of analogy and also in the final selection, and thus the distributions of precipitation values were different, which can have an impact on the performance of the precipitation prediction.
+These criterion values were not improved by the MTW because the number of candidates was not higher; the $N_{1}$ days are the same as those selected in the first level of analogy.
+The use of an MTW did not increase the sample size in this case because the second level of analogy included only subsamples in the dates provided by the first level.
+However, this result of a globally null improvement in the RMSE values does not mean that the 2Z-2MI method cannot be improved by the MTW.
+After selection of the analogue dates for the synoptic circulation, the new candidate dates did not provide better analogues in terms of moisture.
+However, the selected dates changed in the first level of analogy and in the final selection; thus, the distributions of precipitation values were different, which can affect the performance of the precipitation prediction.

 \subsection{Impact of the MTW on the precipitation prediction}